capactio/capact/docs/tutorial/jira-installation.md

 	![get-type-instance](./assets/get-type-instance.png)

 1. Open Jira console using the **hostname** value from the previous step:

 	The installed Jira URL is: [https://jira-cloud.cluster.local/](https://gateway.voltron.local).

+1. When you are done, remove the Cloud SQL manually and delete the local cluster:

+    ```bash
+    make jira-tutorial-cluster-delete
+    ```

 ### Install Jira with on-premise PostgreSQL database